obrabbs/Python-Portfolio/Basics/Exercises.md

 Next create a simple Python programme which imports this new module and calls the functions in some way.

+## Exercise 7: Experiment with these data types

+Lists and arrays are the typical data types we use in physics, here are some warm up exercises:

+(a) Make a list of integers from 0-10

+- consider using *range* and *list* functions

+- print the list to screen

+(b) Make an 1D array of floats from 0 to 10

+- consider using numpy's linspace or arange functions here

+- print the array to screen

+(c) Add an extra entry (=11) to your integer list using the *.append* method

+- can you add an extra entry to the array?
+Why?

+(d) Change the final value of both the list and array to = 12

+(e) Perform some operation on your array such as *b2 = b**2*

+- Print the result to screen

+- Can you perform operations on lists?

+(f) Convert your list to an array, and your array into a list

+(g)  Make a 2D array of floats called $A1$ comprised of 2 rows x 3 columns

+- 2.1 3.6 7.4

+- 11.5 10.2 18.6

+(h) Slice the centre column to a new variable $c$.

+(i) Test mutable and immutable objects

+As we discussed in lecture 3 this week, tuples create immutable objects in memory, whereas lists and arrays create mutable objects.

+Carry out a test of mutable and immutable data types using the id( ) function:

+- Make an initial variable

+    - foo = [some list]

+- Now equate a new variable

+    - bar = foo

+- Now change the new variable data

+- Check the original variable data

+- has it too changed?

+- check which objects in memory these variables are associated with

+    - print the result of id(variable name)

+    - this tells you the location in memory of the object the variable is pointing to

+Repeat for the case of a tuple data type.

+Compare and discuss.

+## Exercise 8: Using arrays for physics

+The vertical position $y(t)$ of a ball thrown upward is given by
+$y(t) = v_0t - 0.5gt^2$, where $g$ is the acceleration of gravity and $v_0$ is the velocity at $t = 0$.

+Two important physical quantities in this context are the potential energy, obtained by doing work against gravity, and the kinetic energy, arising from motion.

+The potential energy is defined as $P = mgy$, where $m$ is the mass of the ball.
+The kinetic energy is defined as $K = \frac{1}{2} mv^2$, where $v$ is the velocity of the ball, related to $y$ by $v(t) = y′(t)$.

+- Create an array for time defined using numpy's linspace function from $t = 0$ to $t = 2v_0/g$

+- Calculate $P(t)$ and $K(t)$ and their sum $P+K$.

+- Prompt the user for values of $m$ and $v0$

+- Run the program with various choices of $m$ and $v_0$ and determine the behaviour of $P + K$

+- See if you can combine $t$, $y$, $v$, $P$, $K$ as columns in a single array called $data$

+- Practice printing different rows from this data array such as the initial row, data[:,0], and the final row, data[:,-1].
+Practice with columns too.

+Initially you may find array manipulation confusing, try to clarify your understanding via experimenting with simple examples and discussion in class or via independent study

-## Exercise 7: Formatting and Writing Data
+## Exercise 9: Formatting and Writing Data

 (a) Calculate and print to screen a table of data

-Calculate data for time, $t$, and acceleration, $a$, for the sky diver in Exercise 14 using $dt=0.01$s.
+Calculate data for time, $t$, and acceleration, $a$, for the sky diver in Exercise 6 in Data-Analysis using $dt=0.01$s.

 - Print $t$ and $a$ at 1 second intervals starting at $t=0$ until $t=10$s

 - Format the values as floats:

-    - $t$: 1 decimal places of precision and 5 characters in length
+    - $t$: 1 decimal places of precision in length

-    - $a$: 2 decimal places of precision and 5 characters in length
+    - $a$: 2 decimal places of precision in length

-- Also display a header of t[s] and a[m/s$^2$] above the data, where each is a separate string having 6 and 8 characters of length respectively
+- Also display a header of t[s] and a[m/s$^2$] above the data

+(b) Modify your code so that data for $t$, $y$, $v$, $a$ is written to a file at each time step $dt$.
+- Use 2 decimal places of precision here

-## Exercise 8: Reading Data from Files
+## Exercise 10: Reading Data from Files

 Load the data from the file: 'Mixed.txt'